 The Director may authorize limited term, specific uses of the above-listed facilities for County-operated, managed, sponsored or approved activities, programs, services and functions.
+The Director may authorize resumption of normal operations at any of the above-listed facilities as conditions may warrant.

-- 3. All County cemeteries, including veterans' cemeteries administered by the County, remain open for visitation during their respective standard hours of operation. - 4.
+- 3. Kohanaiki Beach Park will be open from 5:30 a.m. to 9:00 p.m. - 4.
+All County cemeteries, including veterans' cemeteries administered by the County, remain open for visitation from 7 a.m. to 7 p.m. - 5.
 The Hilo Municipal Golf Course remains open with modified rules for play in effect.
-The golf pro shop concession and restaurant concession may continue with modified operations and hours subject to approval of the Director. - Swimming pools remain open with modified days/hours of operations and modified rules in effect as established by the Director. - 6.
+The golf pro shop concession and restaurant concession may continue with modified operations and hours subject to approval of the Director. - 6.
+Swimming pools remain open with modified days/hours of operations and modified rules in effect as established by the Director. - 7.
 Camping is permitted in accordance with the following conditions and with modified rules as established by the Director: - a.
 The following campsite remains open: - i) Gilbert Kahele Recreation Area - b.
-All other campsites remain closed until further notice unless use is specifically approved by the Director. - c.
+Hookena Beach Park campsite will reopen June 8, 2021 at reduced capacity.
+All other campsites will reopen July 1, 2021 at reduced capacities until further notice unless use is specifically approved by the Director. - c.
 All campers shall be responsible to disinfect/sanitize all common contact surfaces (such as grills, picnic tables, water faucets, restroom fixtures, showers, etc.) prior to and immediately following each person's use. - d.
 All campers shall provide their own disinfecting/sanitizing supplies and accessories necessary to comply with the preceding requirement and as required to maintain their individual health and safety. - e.
 All tents/canopies belonging to campers from the same group shall be separated by a minimum of ten (10) feet.
-All tents/canopies belonging to separate groups of campers shall be separated by not less than twenty (20) feet. - 7.
-Organized sports where contact between players is a condition of the game, contact is likely to occur repeatedly in the course of the activity, or the confines of the court/field/venue are such that athletes, coaches, managers, staff, scorekeepers/statisticians, and officials/referees/umpires (hereinafter collectively "Participants") and parents/guardians, family members, friends, supporters and spectators (hereinafter collectively "Non-Participants") are closely confined, such as football (tackle, flag, or touch), rugby, basketball, field hockey, water polo.
+All tents/canopies belonging to separate groups of campers shall be separated by not less than twenty (20) feet. - 8.
+Organized inclusive of all contact and non-contact sports are permitted to operate as follows: - a.
+Sports Programs may resume full regimen practices and scrimmages and competitive play under the following conditions and requirements: - i) Competitive play at any outdoor venue shall be limited to one Sports Program competing against another Sports Program (e.g., one baseball team playing against another) and shall not exceed a maximum of 75 Participants and Non-Participants in total. - ii) Competitive play at indoor venues/spaces shall be limited to one Sports Program competing against another Sports Program (e.g., one basketball team playing against another) and shall not exceed a maximum of 25 Participants and Non-Participants in total.